Best Ergonomic Mice iMore 2021

 Ergonomic mice protect our hands and wrists from the damaging effects of repetitive motions.
 Each year, iMore looks at the newest input devices on the market to determine which ones are the best for different situations.
-The Logitech MX Ergo is our favorite ergonomic mouse to date.
-We've gathered other noteworthy ergonomic mice to help you choose the one that fits your needs best.
+The Logitech MX Ergo tops our list of the best ergonomic mice.
+We've gathered other noteworthy ergonomic mice to help you choose the one that fits your needs the best.

 - Best Overall: Logitech MX Ergo Wireless

 - Best Value: Anker Vertical Ergonomic Optical Mouse

 - Best Gaming: SteelSeries Rival 710

 - Best Trackball: Kensington Orbit

 Best Overall: Logitech MX Ergo Wireless Trackball Mouse

 The Logitech MX Ergo mouse features a unique adjustable hinge that allows you to customize the trackball's angle up to 20 degrees.
 With this flexibility, the mouse is ideal for anyone looking for a more natural, comfortable hand position for reduced muscle strain.

 With a rubber grip top, the mouse offers full palm and finger support for unprecedented control.
 In addition to this, you can change the speed and accuracy of your cursor and the quick access of shortcuts, making the device ideal for both everyday computer users and experts.